How does the quality of Phillips Online compare with an on-campus course?

 The librarians are extraordinarily committed to helping all students learn.
 They will work with you to ensure you know how to access the high-powered databases of theological material to which our enrolled students can refer.
 For more information, read the frequently asked questions regarding the library and distance education.

 I have taken courses online at other accredited seminaries.
 If I were to enroll at Phillips, how would these credits be handled?

 Transfer and residency policies are detailed in the Phillips catalog.
 The recruitment and admissions staff would be happy to discuss these with you.
 Please contact Josh Linton, Director of Recruitment.
 In accord with ATS accrediting standards, students in the M.Div. program are required to complete a minimum of 24 semester-hours in residence (on campus) at the institution from which they receive their degree and students in the M.A.M.C. program are required to complete 16 semester-hours in residence (on campus) at the institution from which they receive their degree.
+The M.A.
+(S.J.) degree requires a completion of 12 hours in residence.
 These credit hours can be completed in a variety of convenient formats in spring, summer, and fall terms, including concentrated one-week, weekend, and evening courses.
 In residence courses at other accredited seminaries will be considered for transfer credit, but they will not be counted toward the residency requirement at Phillips.
 Transfer courses cannot be applied to our Graduate Diploma program.